-Recovery after each game or training session is essential to maintain your child's fuel stores, and therefore perform at their best.
-This is particularly true when they are required to play over consecutive days.
-Recovery snacks and fluids should be;
+Recovery after each day's game or training session is essential to maintain your child's fuel stores, and therefore perform at their best.
+This is particularly true when they are required to play over consecutive days at a carnival.

+Recovery snacks and fluids should be:

-- Started within 30 minutes of finishing exercise - High in carbohydrate with a little protein - · Quick and easy to prepare and eat - Available at the venue if it takes a long time to get home.
+- Started within 30-60minutes of finishing exercise - High in carbohydrate with a little protein - Quick and easy to prepare and eat - Available at the venue if it takes a long time to get home.